willfore/cp_mgmt_ruby/README.md

 ## Setup

 Add the following to an initializer.
 You can create a new one or add it to an exsisting.
+If you are not using with an MDS set `config.mgmt_domain` to nil.

 ```
 CpMgmt.configure do |config|
   config.mgmt_server_url = 'https://server.ip'
   config.mgmt_user = 'admin'
   config.mgmt_pass = 'some_password'
+  config.mgmt_domain = 'mds_domain_name'
 end
 ```